aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

     --8<-- "examples/idempotency/tests/mock_redis.py"
     ```

-If you want to actually setup a Real Redis client for integration test, reference the code below
+If you want to set up a real Redis client for integration testing, you can reference the code provided below.

 === "test_with_real_redis.py"